flycheck/flycheck/doc/manual/api.rst

 Error API
 =========

-Flycheck errors are represented by the CL structure :el:cl-struct:`flycheck-error`.  @xref{Structures, , , cl}, for information about CL structures.
+Flycheck errors are represented by the CL structure :cl-struct:`flycheck-error`.
+@xref{Structures, , , cl}, for information about CL structures.

-.. el:cl-struct:: flycheck-error
+.. cl-struct:: flycheck-error

    A Flycheck error with the following slots.
 Each of these slots may be `nil`.

-   .. el:cl-slot:: buffer
+   .. cl-slot:: buffer

       The buffer object referring to the buffer this error belongs to.